michmike/Raspberry-PI-Q/README.md

   * Run "sudo python3 relay_tester.py" from the source code below to test the relay on/off operations
 * Splice the power source for the 12v DC power source for the fan and have it go through the relay IN2 so that the relay can control the on/off power supply for the fan
 * Connect the two K thermocouples to the correct +/- on the Robogaia plate
 * Connect the power supply to the RPI.
-Micro-usb power supply has to be at least 2 amps
+Micro-USB power supply has to be at least 2 amps

 ## Setting up the Raspberry PI 3 Model B
 You only need to perform the following steps once!